sajids12bd/Chickernel-build-workflow/README.md

 **A**ndroid **c**ommon **k**ernels above `common-android13-5.15` don't have `build.sh` support,
 and building without `kleaf` may not be possible.
 Make sure to select building with `kleaf` if that's the case.

 By default, this GitHub workflow will retain artifacts for 30 days.
-You can increase or remove this timeout if you need to by modifying the `retention-days` value in `build.yml`.
+You can increase or remove this expiration period if you need to by modifying the `retention-days` value in `build.yml`.

+Also, this github workflow has reached the input limitation (10) and adding more is not possible traditionally (that's why AK3 has merged branch).